-Up until a couple years ago, I had never heard of thyroid problems.
-I don’t even think I knew where the thyroid was located in our bodies.
+Up until a few years ago, I had never heard of thyroid problems.
+I don’t even think I knew where the thyroid is in our bodies.
 Perhaps I didn’t even know this little organ existed!

-But over the course of the past two years, I’ve discovered what a powerful organ the thyroid is!
-It regulates hormones throughout the body.
+But over the course of the past several years, I’ve discovered what a powerful organ the thyroid is!
+The thyroid regulates hormones throughout the body.
 These hormones affect metabolism, growth, development and body temperature!

 But, sadly, I’ve also found out that an alarming number of women–young women–are experiencing thyroid problems today.